Detecting and Localizing Anomalous Cliques in Inhomogeneous Networks using Egonets: Case studies with real-world network data

-Our third and final case study is on the political blogs network \citep{adamic2005political}, representing 16,714 hyperlinks between 1222 political weblogs before the 2004 US Presidential election.
-This network has been studied by many papers \citep{karrer2011stochastic,zhao2012consistency,amini2013,jin2012fast,bickel2015hypothesis,le2016optimization,sengupta2018block} in the statistics literature pertaining to community structure.
-A prominent feature of this network is its strong community structure with two communities representing liberals and conservatives.
-Following \cite{sengupta2018block}, we used the 2-community popularity adjusted blockmodel as the null model.
-The null hypothesis was \textit{rejected}, which indicates the presence of an anomalous clique.
+Our second dataset is the political blogs network \cite{adamic2005political}, representing 16,714 hyperlinks between 1222 political weblogs before the 2004 US Presidential election.
+This network has been studied by many papers \cite{karrer2011stochastic,zhao2012consistency,amini2013, Bickel2016estimating} in the statistics literature pertaining to community structure.
+A prominent feature of this network is its strong community structure with two communities representing liberals. and conservatives.
+Following \citet{karrer2011stochastic}, we used the 2-community degree corrected block model as the null model.
+Here as well, the null hypothesis was not rejected, i.e., no anomalous clique was detected.

-To check the veracity of this inference as well as to gain empirical insight, we sought to recover the clique and investigate its constituent nodes.
-For this purpose, we constructed the subgraph spanned by nodes whose egonets breached the $\frac{\alpha}{n}$ threshold, and ran a clique detection algorithm from the \textit{igraph} package in R on this small subgraph.
-We recovered a $10$-node clique (Fig. 2), consisting of 2 liberal nodes and 8 conservative nodes, which confirms that the egonet method was correct in indicating the presence of a clique.

-The political blogs network is a sparse network with a network density of only $2.24\%$, and therefore it is surprising to discover a fully connected $10$-node clique in this network.
-The clique contains both liberal and conservative blogs, which is further intriguing, since in this network there is little interaction between the liberal and conservative communities --- only $0.4\%$ of the 372,696 liberal-conservative pairs are connected to each other.
-One would expect that if any clique was present it would either consist of only liberal nodes or only conservative nodes.

-Therefore, we looked into the members of the clique to figure out, at least heuristically, the reason for their unusual inter-connection.
-For this, we focused on the two liberal blogs, namely \textit{buzzmachine.com} and \textit{oxblog.blogspot.com}.
-The first blog is run by Jeff Jarvis, a professor at the City University of New York, who is known to be a centrist liberal \citep{kurtz2005jeff}.
-The second blog also appears to espouse a centrist viewpoint, to the extent that five of the eight conservative blogs in the clique are listed on the oxblog website under ``blogs we like''.
-Therefore, a possible explanation of the unusual clique is that centrists from both communities are likely to have dialogues among themselves, which makes them different from other blogs that are much more likely to interact only within their own community.